dtinit/data-transfer-project/e2e/README.md

   body; the segment only matters for routing.
 - **Job ids are base64url of the UUID's 36-character string**, not of its 16 bytes.
+- **An adapter with real OAuth needs credentials set, even fake ones.**
+  `OAuth2ServiceExtension.initialize` catches the missing-credential `IOException`, logs it at INFO, and returns *without* setting `initialized`.
+  The failure then surfaces much later, and nowhere near its cause, as `Cannot get OAuth2DataGenerator before initialization` on the first `POST /api/transfer`.
+Hence the dummy `IMGUR_KEY`/`IMGUR_SECRET` on the `dtp` service — their values are never checked against anything.
+- **A clean run is no longer entirely free of `SEVERE` lines.** On a transfer where export and import are the *same* service, `WorkerModule` resolves one extension instance and calls `initialize()` on it more than once;
+  `ImgurTransferExtension` logs each repeat at `SEVERE`.
+The fail-fast pattern is `SEVERE[^\n]*<job_id>` and those lines carry no job id, so it does not trip — but the "a clean run emits zero SEVERE lines" assumption this harness was built on is now only true per-job, not globally.
 - **A failed job can take the whole JVM with it.**
   `JobCancelWatchingService` calls `System.exit(0)` on `ERROR`, and `SingleVMMain`'s worker loop means that kills the API too.
 The driver reports